bitcraze/bitcraze-website/src/getting_started/crazyflie-2.md

 * **Power on and all is good:** The blue LEDs (2 and 3) are fully lit and the front right LED (1) is blinking red twice every second.
+* **Power on and all is good but sensors are not yet calibrated:** The blue LEDs (2 and 3) are fully lit and the front right LED (1) is blinking red with 2 seconds interval.
+Put the crazyflie on a level surface and keep it absolutely still to calibrate.
 * **Radio connected:** The front left LED (4) is flickering in read and/or green.
 * **Battery low:** The front right LED (1) is fully lit in red.
 It's time to land and re-charge the battery.
+* **Charging:** The back left blue LED (3) is blinking while the right back blue LED (4) is lit.
 * **Boot loader mode:** The blue LEDs (2 and 3) at the back are blinking approximately once every second.
 * **Self test fail:** The right front LED (1) is repeatedly blinking five short